tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 The administrator functions is under development but not available for normal users.

 The following item are now available for administrators:
-- Emailing invitation of a person to the site.
 - Add module owners (but not yet modules).
+- Invite module owner to become a user.
+Invitation is emailed and in the language of residence of the invited person.
 - Add groups and add module owners to groups.
+Groups are units for collective module data administration.